numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 For example methods such as the later ``__common_instance__`` or ``__common_dtype__`` cannot work for a subclass unless they were designed very carefully.
-It helps avoid unintended vulnerabilities when subclassing types that were not written to be subclassed.
+It helps avoid unintended vulnerabilities to implementation changes that result from subclassing types that were not written to be subclassed.
 We believe that the DType API should rather be extended to simplify wrapping of existing functionality.